eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/maven-release/index.md

 ## Release to Maven Central

-The Jenkins build will automatically sign the plain Maven JARs and create a new staging repository in the OSSRH Sonatype Nexus server.
+The Jenkins build will automatically sign the plain Maven JARs and deploy to the Central Portal server.
-It will also attempt to "close" it to modification, which will trigger the Maven Central validation rules.
-If one of these rules fail, the repository will be left open: the violations will be recorded in the Jenkins build logs, and you can try to manually close the repository and see those checks applied once more.

-As a precaution, we require all staging repositories to be manually checked before we release them to Maven Central.
-Once the Jenkins build passes, log into [Sonatype OSS](https://oss.sonatype.org/) with your JIRA credentials and check the "Staging Repositories" section.
-Search for "epsilon" and you should be able to see the newly created staging repository.

-Select the repository and check in the "Contents" tab that everything is in order.
-If you are not happy with it, you can drop the repository, add more commits to the Maven release branch, and retry the upload.
-If you are happy with the contents, click on "Release" and enter an appropriate message in the "Reason" field (usually, "Stable release RELEASE of Eclipse Epsilon" suffices).

-After about an hour or so, the staging repository will disappear, and after a few hours the contents of the repository should be available from [Maven Central](https://search.maven.org/).
+After a few hours the contents of the repository should be available from [Maven Central](https://search.maven.org/).
 This may take up to a day, so be patient!